Wealth Management

 It is there to help you:

-• document the allocation framework or policy ranges already approved elsewhere
+• Document the allocation framework or policy ranges already approved elsewhere

-• compare current exposures with the desired allocation
+• Compare current exposures with the desired allocation

-• track drift more clearly
+• Track drift more clearly

-• support better portfolio review
+• Support better portfolio review

 How Family Offices Typically Use It